How To Get The Best Blooms From Your Christmas Cactus

 In a Dark Sky community the light pollution is greatly reduced or completely eliminated in an effort to protect and encourage ecosystems which have lost habitat to night light pollution.

-Too much bright light can also cause discolouration of the stems.
+Too much bright light can also cause discoloration of the stems.
 If this happens you make adjustments until you find the right spot.

 Propagation